techidaily/site-win11/source/_posts/solutions-for-correcting-type-mistakes-in-windows-11-zerox-error.md

  You might need to fix error 0x80049dd3 because your PC’s microphone has an outdated or corrupted driver.
 An easy way to check if that’s the case is to run a scan with a third-party tool like Driver Booster.

  If Driver Booster, or alternative software, shows your microphone’s driver needs updating, you can select to update it from there.
-Our[guide to updating drivers with Driver Booster 8](https://www.makeuseof.com/update-windows-drivers-driver-booster-8/) (now version 10) tells you how to update device drivers with that software.
+Our [guide to updating drivers with Driver Booster 8](https://www.makeuseof.com/update-windows-drivers-driver-booster-8/) (now version 10) tells you how to update device drivers with that software.

 ![The Driver Booster software](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/the-driver-booster-software.jpg)